Skip to content

 Submental incision

 The main incision is made under the chin, in a natural fold of the skin, approximately three to four centimetres long.
-This incision is practically invisible after healing.
+This incision is planned to become discreet after healing, but scar quality varies between patients.
 Through it, I have access to all the deep structures of the neck.

 Superficial liposuction